+ART Portfolio Development

+Prerequisite: A "B" or better in Advanced Art Techniques

-ART III 0.5 Credit 446E 446F Level 5 or 9 Five meetings per week Grades 10-12 Prerequisite: Successful completion of Art II COURSE DESCRIPTION: This is an advanced art course and should be taken by serious a will be explored and students will be encouraged to focus their attention on either paintin historical periods and artists will help students to broaden their understanding of technic be pushed outside of their comfort zone in terms of subject and materials.
-Students wish course are encouraged to sign up for AP Art instead of Art III. ng or drawing.
-R ques and styles.
-Research on Students will CERAMICS I 0.5 Credit 4412 4414 Level 5 or 9 Five meetings per week Grades 10-12 COURSE DESCRIPTION: A variety of challenging experiences in clay involving traditiona techniques will be explored.
-Activities will include instruction in both hand built methods experience.
-Students will create two and three-dimensional functional and sculptural for principles of design will be emphasized as foundations for all projects. s and pottery wh eel CERAMICS II 0.5 Credit Level 5 or 9 Five meetings per week Grades 10-12 4415 4417 PREREQUISITE: Grade of B- or better in Ceramics I and teacher's permission.
-COURSE DESCRIPTION: Second Level experience in clay-making activities involving hand-building methods of pinch, coil, slab, and draped forms will be explored by students.
+COURSE DESCRIPTION: This is an advanced art course and should be taken by very serious art students.
+All forms of art will be explored and students will be encouraged to focus their attention on either painting or drawing.
+Research on historical periods and artists will help students to broaden their understanding of techniques and styles.
+Students will be pushed outside of their comfort zone in terms of subject and materials.
+Students wishing to take this level of Art as a full year course are encouraged to sign up instead for AP Art Studio, which is a full-year portfolio course.

+CERAMICS I 4412 4414

+COURSE DESCRIPTION: A variety of challenging experiences in clay involving traditional and contemporary techniques will be explored.
+Activities will include instruction in both hand built methods and pottery wheel experience.
+Students will create two and three-dimensional functional and sculptural forms.
+Elements of art and principles of design will be emphasized as foundations for all projects.

+ADVANCED CERAMIC TECHNIQUES

+442C 442D

+PREREQUISITE: Grade of B or better in Ceramics I

+COURSE DESCRIPTION: Students will examine the techniques of painting and drawing at a much more in depth level than was required in Ceramics I. Students will explore hand-building methods of pinch, coil, slab, and draped forms will be explored by students.
 Students will also be given instruction in pottery wheel techniques, as well as glazing and decorative processes.
 Students will create two and three-dimensional functional and sculptural pieces.
 Elements of art and principles of design will be emphasized as a foundation for all projects.

+World Art 15/19 4427 4428

-MULTICULTURAL ARTS 15/19 0.5 Credit Level 5 or 9 4425 442A Five meetings per week Grades 9-12 COURSE DESCRIPTION: This course is an exploration of the cultural origins of the diver around the world.
-Students will explore a variety of our world's cultures through the stu techniques.
-Student will have opportunities to create several projects with a variety of m include: textile & fiber design, bead/glass work, jewelry design, paper arts, mosaic, clay a dy of traditional redia that may PHOTOGRAPHY I 0.5 Credit Level 5 or 9 Five meetings per week Grades 10-12 COURSE DESCRIPTION: Students will learn fundamental techniques and procedures lea through digital photography.
-Students will learn composition, exposure and the use of co publish photographs. •
+COURSE DESCRIPTION: This course is an exploration of the cultural origins of the diverse multicultural arts found around the world.
+Students will explore a variety of our world's cultures through the study of traditional arts techniques.
+Student will have opportunities to create several projects with a variety of media that may include: textile & fiber design, bead/glass work, jewelry design, paper arts, mosaic, clay and more.

-PHOTOGRAPHY II 0.5 Credit 4457 4459

-Level 5 or 9 Five meetings per week

-Grades 10-12
+PHOTOGRAPHY I 4454 4456

+COURSE DESCRIPTION: Students will learn fundamental techniques and procedures leading to artistic expression through digital photography.
+Students will learn composition, exposure and the use of computers to enhance and publish photographs.

+ADVANCED PHOTOGRAPHY TECHNIQUES

-PREREQUISITE: Grade of B- or better in Photography I and/or instructor's permission COURSE DESCRIPTION: This course is a continuation of the fundamentals of digital photography is a continuation of the fundamental of digital photography is a togranhy learne ed in
+PREREQUISITE: Grade of B or better in Photography I

-Photography I. Students will be offered a wide range of experience and topics that will de skills of photography.
+COURSE DESCRIPTION: Students will examine the techniques of photography at a much more in depth level than was required in Photo I. The pace of the course will be much more rigorous than in Photo I and students will be encouraged to use their creativity to create complex works of photographic art.
+Students will be offered a wide range of experience and topics that will develop technical and artistic skills of photography.

-PHOTOGRAPHY III 40A5 40A7

-0.5 Credit

-Level 5 or 9 Five meetings per week

-Grades 11-12
+PHOTOGRAPHY PORTFOLIO DEVELOPMENT

+446K

-PREREQUISITE: Grade of B- or better in Photo II and Instructor's recommendation.
+PREREQUISITE: Grade of B or better in Advanced Photography Techniques

 COURSE DESCRIPTION: This course is designed for the serious photography student.
-A

-of school is required and assignments will cover a broad range of experiences, focusing o addition to class assignments, students will work independently on a personal portfolio. n digital photog graphy.
-In
+A commitment of time outside of school is required and assignments will cover a broad range of experiences, focusing on digital photography.
+In addition to class assignments, students will work independently on a personal portfolio.

 UNIFIED VISUAL ARTS 1A 447A

 UNIFIED VISUAL ARTS 1B 447B

 UNIFIED VISUAL ARTS 1C 447C

 UNIFIED VISUAL ARTS 1D 447D

-0.5 Credit Level 5
+0.5 Cradit

-Five meetings per week